Japan College of Social Work

 Japan College of Social Work (日本社会事業大学, Nihon shakai jigyō daigaku) is a private university in Kiyose, Tokyo, Japan, established in 1958.
-Formerly the JCSW was called Japan School of Social Work and established by the GHQ (General Head Quarters), Supreme Commander for the Allied Powers and the Ministry of Health, Labour and Welfare of Japan in 1946.
+Formerly the JCSW was called Japan School of Social Work and established by the GHQ (General Headquarters), Supreme Commander for the Allied Powers and the Ministry of Health, Labour and Welfare of Japan in 1946.
 Therefore, the tuitions of the college are the same as other national universities, although being a private university.
 Government (Ministry of Health, Labour and Welfare) subsidies cover the other remaining costs, except for the tuitions paid by students.

-The JCSW now provides the programs of 4-year bachelor, 1 to 2-year masters (research and professional degrees), and Ph.D.
-In the field of social welfare studies, the college has been regarded as the "Todai" (the top-ranking university in Japan, the University of Tokyo, "Todai" in Japanese).